redis/redis-doc/topics/indexes.md

 Often we index things which change over time.
 In the above example, the age of the user changes every year.
-In such a case it would make sense to use the birth date as index instead of the age itself, but there are other cases where we simple want some field to change from time to time, and the index to reflect this change.
+In such a case it would make sense to use the birth date as index instead of the age itself, but there are other cases where we simply want some field to change from time to time, and the index to reflect this change.

 The `ZADD` command makes updating simple indexes a very trivial operation